Why become a member?

 If you are an individual

-The discussion list is open to those working on right to information issues in the NGO, academic and legal fields.
+The discussion list is open to those working on right to information issues in the NGO, academic, and legal fields.
 We will consider applications from those working outside these sectors and where in doubt will refer decisions about membership of all types to our steering committee.

-If you are an organisation
+If you are an organization

 • You will be able to stand for election and vote in the steering committee elections.

 • We will list your right to know day activities on the website.

 • You can be involved in any future activities of the network which could include joint projects or fundraising.

 • You can request that your organization’s materials are included on the resources page if you consider them to be of general relevance to the Freedom of Information community.

 If you are an individual: If you are interested in joining our discussion list please send an e-mail with your name, e-mail address, organization, occupation, and reason for interest to the FOIAnet coordinator.